Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

 What are cataracts?

 A cataract is a clouding of the eye lens.
-The lens is the opening where light passes through the eye.
-It is normally clear and focuses the light onto the retina (back of the eye).
-With cataracts, the cloudy lens makes it hard for light to pass through.
-This causes problems with correctly focusing what you see on the retina.
+The lens works with the cornea to bend light as it passes through to the retina.
+It is normally clear.
+A cloudy lens makes it hard for light to pass through.
 Your vision may be cloudy, hazy, and blurred.
 You may develop a cataract in one or both eyes.
-It is not known exactly what causes a cataract.

-- Metabolic diseases: This includes diabetes, low blood calcium, and high blood pressure.
+- A medical condition such as diabetes, low blood calcium, or high blood pressure

 What are the signs and symptoms of cataracts?